4 - 06.2

 - Category four food examples are as follows: barbecued beef; roast beef; chicken; pork; potato salad; potluck dinners; Chinese foods.
 Foods in category four are foods that must be prepared and served by a licensed food operation.
 These foods are not permitted to be prepared or served by individual organizations.

 - Any food products that require refrigeration or that have been cooked that are left from the event must be properly discarded once they have been served.

 - Packaged foods that have not been opened may be saved and reused.

 - Request for waiver.
-A request for waiver of any part or provision of paragraphs (B)(3) to (B)(7) of this rule and of the Administrative Code must be submitted in writing to the director of environmental health and safety by the appropriate representative of the student organization, residence hall group, or university department.
+A request for waiver of any part or provision of paragraphs (B)(4) to (B)(7) of this rule must be submitted in writing to the director of environmental health and safety by the appropriate representative of the student organization, residence hall group, or university department.

 Policy Prior Effective Dates:10/5/1979, 1/22/1988, 6/10/1991, 9/30/2005, 6/1/2007, 3/1/2015